btqdesign/axity-v1/wp-content/plugins/threewp-broadcast/readme.txt

 * <a href="https://broadcast.plainviewplugins.com/addon/shortcode-menus/">Shortcode Menus</a> modifies menu IDs found in shortcodes to match their equivalent menus on each blog.
 * <a href="https://broadcast.plainviewplugins.com/addon/shortcode-posts/">Shortcode Posts</a> modifies post IDs found in shortcodes to match their equivalent posts on each blog.
 * <a href="https://broadcast.plainviewplugins.com/addon/shortcode-terms/">Shortcode Terms</a> automatically translates taxonomy term IDs found in shortcodes when broadcasting.
+* <a href="https://broadcast.plainviewplugins.com/addon/thumbnail-sizes/">Thumbnail Sizes</a> allows for different additional thumbnail sizes on a per-blog basis.
 * <a href="https://broadcast.plainviewplugins.com/addon/update-attachments/">Update Attachments</a> updates existing attachments by copying over the files to the child blogs.
-* <a href="https://broadcast.plainviewplugins.com/addon/thumbnail-sizes/">Thumbnail Sizes</a> allows for different additional thumbnail sizes on a per-blog basis.
+* <a href="https://broadcast.plainviewplugins.com/addon/unlink-on-edit/">Unlink On Edit</a> unlinks child posts when they are modified.
 * <a href="https://broadcast.plainviewplugins.com/addon/user-blog-settings/">User &amp; Blog Settings</a> (UBS) can hide the broadcast meta box and/or menu, modify the meta box to force/prevent broadcast to blogs, with separate settings for users / blogs / roles.
 * <a href="https://broadcast.plainviewplugins.com/addon/user-blog-settings-post/">User &amp; Blog Settings Post</a> uses the modifications from the UBS plugin to broadcast posts with one click.